 - the messaging platform that supports persistent queues

 The messaging platform could ensure that the messages sent by the microservices are persisted.
-Then they would be delivered at a later time if the receiver weren’t currently available
+Then they would be delivered at a later time if the receiver wasn't currently available

-In this architecture, a happy scenario would be:
+In this architecture, best case scenario would be:

-- the user microservice registers a user, saving information about her in its local database
+- the user microservice registers a user, saving information about him in its local database

 - the user microservice marks this user with a flag.
 It could signify that this user hasn’t yet been validated and doesn’t have access to full system functionality